Wellington Bowling Club

 SECTION 6.3.
 SUB COMMITTEES

 The following Sub Committees as listed below may be set up to assist with the activities of the Club.
 Each subcommittee (excluding the Men’s Selection Committee) will be chaired by a member of the General Committee who will have a normal vote plus in the event of a tie, a casting vote.
 All minutes shall be forwarded to the Secretary promptly so that they can be included in the following General committee minutes.

 b) The Ladies’ Selection Committee shall consist of the Captain, Vice Captain and one female member.

 c) The Mixed Selection Committee shall consist of the Captain, Vice Captain and one member.

 This committee should include at least one Male and one Female member

-d) The Ladies Committee shall consist of the Ladies Administrator, Captain, Vice Captain, Ladies Competitions Secretary.
+d) The Ladies Committee shall consist of the Ladies Administrator, Ladies Captain and Vice Captain.

-e) The Competitions Committee (outdoors) shall consist of the Competitions Secretary and Ladies’ Competitions Secretary.
+e) The Competitions Committee (outdoors) shall consist of the Competitions Secretary and Assistant Competitions Secretary.

-f) The Indoor Committee shall consist of the Indoor Secretary, Ladies’ Indoor Secretary (nominated post) and the Secretaries of all the indoor leagues.
+f) The Indoor Committee shall consist of the Indoor Secretary, Assistant Indoor Secretary (nominated post) and the Secretaries of all the indoor leagues.

 g) The Bar Committee shall consist of the Bar Steward and three members.